-If I were struggling with candida, I would use one of the two following anti-fungal supplements:
+If I were struggling with candida, I would use my favorite probiotic (Oweli Probiotic) along with one of the two following anti-fungal supplements:

 NOW Candida Support is not quite as strong as Candida FX, but it’s not necessarily a worse supplement.
 I would select one based on the severity of my candida problem.

 As for the efficacy of these supplements, the reviews by verified buyers on Amazon speak for themselves.
 If candida overgrowth in the gut does not occur, as many mainstream doctors suggest, then these individuals are clearly experiencing relief from a serious gut issue that deserves to be studied further.

 What can you drink when you have candida?

 If you want to get rid of candida overgrowth, the most important diet change is to temporarily eliminate sugar from your beverages and overall diet.

 The reasoning is simple: candida yeast and invasive bacteria species thrive on sugar.
 When you cut the sugar, you “starve” the yeasts from multiplying in your gut.
 The supplements described in the section above will be far less effective if you eat a diet filled with sugar.